andreaslindroos/example-springboot/Readme.md

 # Example Spring Boot project that uses various libraries

+This is a services that demonstrates some of my favorite tools used in combination with Spring boot.

+Some highlights of the tools used are listed in the end of the doc.

 ### Disclaimer

-- This is not the best design and design choices was made based on needs.
-I use it here to demonstrate certain tools and how they work together.
+- The design choices were made based on old needs, so it is not 100% perfect when it comes to e.g. db design.
+I use it here mainly to demonstrate certain tools and how they work together.
 - The versions used for the tools version are a bit outdated, but the tools still exists in some form as newer versions.
 - Original code was written 2019